antpas14/fantalegheGO/README.md

 # FantalegheGO

-This is a Java implementation of [fantalegheEV project](https://github.com/antpas14/fantalegheEV-api)
+This is a golang implementation of [fantalegheEV project](https://github.com/antpas14/fantalegheEV-api)

 To summarise this project is a web application that permits to recalculate a fantasy league rank in a *fair* way.